SFDO-Tooling/CumulusCI/docs/scratch_orgs.rst

 Scratch orgs in CumulusCI allow teams to be confident that the orgs they develop and test in are as close to their production environments as possible.
 We recommend working with scratch orgs created by Salesforce DX.

-.. tip:: For a detailed introduction on how to set up Salesforce CLI and Visual Studio Code to work with CumulusCI, we recommend completing the `Build Applications with CumulusCI <https://trailhead.salesforce.com/en/content/learn/trails/build-applications-with-cumulusci>`_ module on Trailhead.
+.. tip:: For a detailed introduction on how to set up Salesforce CLI and Visual Studio Code to work with CumulusCI, review the `Build Applications with CumulusCI <https://trailhead.salesforce.com/en/content/learn/trails/build-applications-with-cumulusci>`_ module on Trailhead.

 To set up Salesforce DX: